TheOdinProject/curriculum/nodeJS/orms/prisma_orm.md

 <div class="lesson-note lesson-note--tip" markdown="1">

 If you haven't applied any of the above paradigms in your previous projects, we highly recommend going back and refactoring.
 You might end up with a very basic mini ORM for your project.
-This will help you appreciate a bit more on how a proper ORM will make your life easier.
+This will help you appreciate a bit more how a proper ORM will make your life easier.

 </div>